Japanese cruiser Maya: Battle of the Komandorski Islands Main Article: Battle of the Komandorski IslandsOn March 23, Maya departed Paramushiro alongside the heavy cruiser Nachi, the light cruisers Abukuma and Tama, and five destroyers to support a troop convoy destined to the Attu Islands. American intelligence intercepted plans for the mission (albeit underestimating the convoy's escort), prompting a squadron of the heavy cruiser USS Salt Lake City, the light cruiser USS Richmond, and four destroyers to sail out in hopes of engaging the Japanese ships. In the early daylight of the 27th, Maya was intercepted by the US ships, but was untargeted, with both of the US cruisers focusing their gunfire at Nachi from a distance of 21,000 yards. Nachi's return fire for ineffective, but Salt Lake City and Richmond managed to gouge Nachi with five shells, setting her on fire.Maya unleashed a spread of four long lance torpedoes at the enemy, but none hit their mark. However, the same could not be said for Maya's gunfire, which engaged in a duel with Salt Lake City. During the exchange of fire, Maya was lightly damaged by a few straddles and near misses, killing one man, but was not directly hit, and in turn inflicted far more damage than she received and, despite the long range of 21,000 yards, immediately began to score hits on Salt Lake City, the first of which was an 8-inch (203 mm) projectile which set her starboard spotting plane on fire, killing 2 men. Another direct hit from Maya flooded the cruiser's forward compartments, and several more snuffed out Salt Lake City's boiler fires one by one, causing the cruiser to slowly loose speed. After being hit by seven 8-inch (203 mm) shells from Maya, Salt Lake City finally went dead in the water with a rudder jam, prompting escorting destroyers to cover her with a smokescreen. Simultaneously, Nachi fired on American destroyers attempting a torpedo charge, and crippled the destroyer USS Bailey with four 8-inch (203 mm) shell hits and damaged the destroyer USS Coghlan with one.

+Completely out of AP shells, the American cruisers were forced to fire HE shells at the enemy.
+However, the larger water columns caused by the HE shells, mixed with intercepted transmissions between US intelligence caused the Japanese command to believe they were under air attacks, resulting in the Japanese ships retreating, and for the troop convoy to be called off, ultimately ending the battle in a US victory.
 After repairs again at Yokosuka, Maya returned to the Kuriles in late April, and became flagship of the IJN Fifth Fleet, assisting in the evacuation of Kiska after the loss of Attu to the Americans in August 1943.